ebicoglu/AbpWindowsService/README.md

 > `Trusted_Connection=True`  will cause a small problem!
 The default user of a Windows Service is local System account.
 Therefore you cannot connect your database with the System account.
 To solve this, apply the **5th** step of **How to install and run?** section in this document.
 Alternative way; You can create a user in your database and use the UserId-Password credential in the connection string.

-And you are ready to install your new service to your Windows!
-See the **How to install and run?** section to install your service.
+And you are ready to install your new service!
+See the **How to install and run?** section to install your new service.

 And happy coding!